 As Forbes notes, the attention span of Gen Z is shorter than ever, averaging just eight seconds.
 If you’re focused on bringing donations into your organization, this means that you need to focus on one simple message from your organization.

-Rather than explaining the intricacies and details of exactly how your organization provides clean water to villages in Africa, your message would be better received if you simply stated, “Donate to give clean water to Africa.”
+Rather than explaining the intricacies and details of exactly how your organization plans to tackle systemic racism, your message would be better received if you simply stated, “Donate to end systemic racism.”
 Then, provide the details in a video or on your website so that supporters can locate that information if they are interested.
 Keep it short and keep it simple—Gen Z will thank you with their donations.

 3. Reach them online

 When comparing Millennials to Gen Zs, we have to acknowledge that they are at two completely different technological baselines.
 Gen Z has grown up with smartphones and has only experienced marketing in the digital age.
 If your outreach doesn’t yet involve digital marketing with display ads that have empowering messages, your organization will quickly be forgotten or skipped over.
 You have to reach Gen Z online if you want them in the trenches fighting for your cause.